mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/jersey-example/README.md

 ![](http://raml.org/images/logo.png)

-# RAML to JAX-RS codegen - Jersey Example
+# RAML to JAX-RS converter - Jersey Example

 This project demonstrates the usage of the RAML-JAXRS Maven plug-in in a Jersey 2 API project.